Alexandersfg4/umbrella_task/README.md

 ## Usage

-To make a new request, use the following command:
+To make a new request, use the following command(needed any http client):

 ```
 http http://127.0.0.1:1223/status